vkmcheung/vkmcheung.github.io/code.md

 ### calcA.m

-[A is a](https://en.wikipedia.org/wiki/Law_of_identity) non-parametric [sensitivity](https://en.wikipedia.org/wiki/Detection_theory#Sensitivity_or_discriminability) measure that estimates the area under the receiver operating characteristic (ROC) given a hit rate and a false alarm rate.
-It was proposed by [Zhang and Mueller](https://doi.org/10.1007/s11336-003-1119-8) as a correction to its predecessor, A-prime.
+[A is a](https://en.wikipedia.org/wiki/Law_of_identity) non-parametric [sensitivity](https://en.wikipedia.org/wiki/Detection_theory#Sensitivity_or_discriminability) measure that estimates the area under the receiver operating characteristic (ROC).
+It was proposed by [Zhang and Mueller](https://doi.org/10.1007/s11336-003-1119-8) as a correction to its predecessors, A' and A''.
 You can read more about it [here](https://sites.google.com/a/mtu.edu/whynotaprime/).

 Requires: MATLAB/Octave